pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

   Enter a password for the encrypted ED25519 key:

-Loading a 'on-pypi' key and generating a signed metadata file:
+The repository tool can use the cryptographic keys that are imported to sign particular roles.
+In the code sample that follows, an 'on-pypi' key is loaded for the *snapshot* role and the signed *snapshot* metadata file written to disk with **repository.write()**:

 .. code-block::